Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 One photography lighting technique that you may wish to incorporate is the chiaroscuro style, reminiscent of 1940’s noir films.

 This style adds interest and helps you turn a photograph into a story.
-It also helps to add depth to an image, making the ambience feel a little warmer.
+It also helps to add depth to an image, making the ambiance feel a little warmer.

 If you didn’t manage to capture the light while photographing, you can add it to the final stage of your image workflow.